Warning: preg_replace(): Unknown modifier '/' in /home/monkeysa/public_html/wp-content/plugins/jetpack/class.photon.php on line 345

 #5.
 There’s No (gasp) Snacking Nor Junk Food

 Germans are not big snackers to begin with nor junk food eaters – generally speaking.
 Not to worry though, you definitely won’t go hungry.
 You will likely have three filling meals and coffee and cake in the afternoon.
-I feel this is worth mentioning since there will likely be no soda or chips in the house.
+I feel this is worth mentioning since there will likely be no soda or chips in the house (there are exceptions of course).
 If you do watch a Christmas movie you will likely be watching it – not snacking away endlessly while doing it.
 For the first time in many years I didn’t walk away bloated feeling like I had gained 5 pounds, so perhaps this should be the 6th thing to know about Christmas in Germany.